 Without an awareness of the common denominator constitutive of the Mediterranean unity, Braudel insisted, it would be next to impossible to comprehend the true nature of inter-civilizational relations and borders of all kinds, be they political, diplomatic or cultural.
 To this day, this remains a complicated issue even when the past is involved.
 I remember how little things can be indicative of persistent contestations over cultural spaces even very long after the naval wars actually cease and the calm of the sea is restored.
 Halil İnalcık as a leading historian of the Ottoman Empire was much influenced by Braudel’s work.
 In turn, he helped shape the minds of a following generation of specialists in the field be they Turkish or otherwise.
 To this effect he had been a mastermind in the formation of the International Association of Ottoman Social and Economic History in 1988 based on accumulated experience since the first such congress first summoned in 1977 in Ankara.
 The 2005 congress of this association, to which he could not participate because of his ailing health, was held in Venice.
 As well as being good business partners, Venice and the Ottoman Empire had contested each other for centuries in the Eastern Mediterranean.
 The Ottoman Empire had taken Cyprus (1571) and Crete (1645-1669) from Venice thereby relinquishing the latter’s status as not a mere city-state but an actual ‘maritime empire’ in the Levant.
 In light of these historical facts, the convening of this academic congress with wide participation in Venice was a meaningful choice.
-Nevertheless, there was a more subtle under-side to the event.
+Nevertheless, there was a subtler under-side to the event.
 The exquisite poster of the congress announced the thematic focus of the meeting in Italian and Turkish.
-In Italian the theme was expressed as “La Sublima Porta et l’egemonia del Mediterraneo tra Stati e Imperi”.
+In Italian, the theme was expressed as “La Sublima Porta et l’egemonia del Mediterraneo tra Stati e Imperi.”
 In Turkish, the theme was written as “Devletlerle İmparatorluklar arasında Bâb-ı ‘Ali’nin Akdeniz’de egemenliği.”

 Anyone who is versed in Italian as well as Turkish would notice that the two specifications do not coincide.
-The Italian version can be rendered in English as “The Sublime Porte and the Mediterranean Hegemony among the States and Empires”, whereas the Turkish can be translated as “The Hegemony over the Mediterranean of the Sublime Porte among the States and Empires”.
+The Italian version can be rendered in English as “The Sublime Porte and the Mediterranean Hegemony among the States and Empires,” whereas the Turkish can be translated as “The Hegemony over the Mediterranean of the Sublime Porte among the States and Empires.”
 The Turkish version takes for granted that a hegemony over the Mediterranean of the Sublime Porte existed while the Italian version places the Sublime Porte as one of the several rivalrous states and empires vis-à-vis the issue of asserting an exclusive hegemony over the Mediterranean.
 Behind the two versions are hidden the differences of opinion over the nature of the reality that existed in the first place.
 Unless two viewpoints were reconciled through further academic discussion and negotiation, there could be no agreement over a technically literal English translation.
 No wonder why the poster contained all other relevant information than the thematic focus itself in English.

 The Congress Poster